-Ailie is a Lecturer in the School of Earth, Atmosphere and Environment at Monash University, where she is currently teaching undergraduate subjects in climatology.
+Ailie is an ARC DECRA Fellow in the School of Earth, Atmosphere and Environment at Monash University.

 Her research interests include identifying and understanding variations and trends in Australian climate extremes; investigating the role of multi-decadal scale climate variability in the Australian region; and characterising pre-instrumental climate variations in Australia and Antarctica using palaeoclimate data.